Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Colonial EraWar, US Revolutionary.

 Location.
 32° 4.55′ N, 81° 6.033′ W. Marker is in Savannah, Georgia, in Chatham County.
 It is in Yamacraw Village.
-Marker is on Louisville Road.
+It is on Louisville Road.
 Located Between Savannah Visitor Center and Savannah Roundhouse Museum Spring Hill Redoubt is a part of the new Battlefield Park.
 Touch for map.
 Marker is in this post office area: Savannah GA 31401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lt.
-Ambrose Gordon (here, next to this marker); Charles Pidcock (here, next to this marker); Major General Anthony Wayne (here, next to this marker); Joseph Brandt (here, next to this marker); Joel Lane (here, next to this marker); Col. John Jones (here, next to this marker); Michael Dennison (here, next to this marker); Dr. Noble W. Jones (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: Lt.
+Ambrose Gordon (here, next to this marker); Major General Anthony Wayne (here, next to this marker); Charles Pidcock (here, next to this marker); Joseph Brandt (here, next to this marker); Joel Lane (here, next to this marker); Col. John Jones (here, next to this marker); Michael Dennison (here, next to this marker); Dr. Noble W. Jones (here, next to this marker).
 Touch for a list and map of all markers in Savannah.

 Paid Advertisement